opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

-SMC devices *shall* be updated in 1 minute or less, measured in the time that the device is unavailable, and 5 minutes or less from the time the update is requested, including all data transfers to the device.
+AMC devices *shall* be updated in 1 minute or less, measured in the time that the device is unavailable, and 5 minutes or less from the time the update is requested, including all data transfers to the device.

 ## Fan Control

-SMC devices containing fans shall implement control and monitoring of those fans through the RDE interface.
+AMC devices containing fans shall implement control and monitoring of those fans through the RDE interface.
 Devices shall support the Redfish Control schema for fan control within a system.
-SMC devices may run internal control loops in addition to the control loops presented on the RDE interface.
+AMC devices may run internal control loops in addition to the control loops presented on the RDE interface.

 ## Power Management

 If the AMC device supports reset, the Redfish Chassis.Reset action *shall* be supported,

-If an SMC device provides power metrics, the EnvironmentMetric resource and Sensor collection resource *shall* implement the following properties where supported:
+If an AMC device provides power metrics, the EnvironmentMetric resource and Sensor collection resource *shall* implement the following properties where supported:

 - EnergykWh or EnergyJoules
 - PowerWatts